WoozyMasta/archimate-ci-image/README.md

 ## Solving Potential Problems

+If you are trying to build an image using podman or buildah and get a warning **"SHELL is not supported for OCI image format"**, use the `--format docker` flag

+---

 If you are using a private git repository hosted behind a VPN, the tunnel interface or name resolution might not be available in the container, use the host network in the container and force the DNS record forward.